Q Bend Limited (trading as Downsizr)

 (a) the parties agree to an initial tranche of 10 claims, selected 5 by each side, to proceed as "bellwether" cases on the merits;

-(b) all other filings in the coordinated set are stayed pending outcome of the bellwethers;
+(b) all other filings in the coordinated set are stayed pending the outcome of the bellwethers;

 (c) after the bellwether decisions, the parties will engage in good-faith global mediation before any further individual claims proceed;